What is Hay Fever?

 - Crusting of eyelids

-Testing for hay fever is not always required, as your GP should be able to diagnose from a description of your symptoms.
+Your GP will not always need to test you for hay fever as they can make a diagnosis from a description of your symptoms.
 Tell your GP the reactions you have been having.
 Remember to include the times of day or night, or season of the year that you experience them.

-- Check the pollen forecast via TV, radio or online, can help you plan your day to best avoid high pollen counts.
+- Check the pollen forecast via TV, radio, or online, as it can help you plan your day to best avoid high pollen counts

 - Blow your nose regularly and gently to remove pollen grains

 - Change your clothes and wash your hands, hair and eyes often to get rid of any pollen spores